woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/de9im.rst

 For the polygons in the example above, the intersection of the interiors is a two-dimensional area, so that portion of the matrix is completed with a **2**.
 The boundaries only intersect at points, which are zero-dimensional, so that portion of the matrix is completed with a **0**.
 When there is no intersection between components, the matrix is filled out with an **F**.

-In this next example a linestring intersects a polygon:
+In this next example, a linestring intersects a polygon:

 .. figure:: ./img/de9im4.png